Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Tests of GR

 In the standard TIGER test, only one PN parameter is varied at a time to avoid generating uninformative results, as is illustrated for GW150914 in~\cite{GW150914_TGR}.
 However, deviations affecting multiple PN coefficients can still be detected by individually varying the parameters, even if the specific coefficients are not directly modified, as is shown in~\cite{Meidam:2017dgf,TGR_relation}.
 Nevertheless, with multiband observations of BBHs with space-based and ground-based GW detectors, the degeneracies between parameters will be removed and it will be possible to constrain all PN coefficients simultaneously~\cite{Gupta:2020lxa,Datta:2020vcj}.
 And even for observations in a single band, one can also obtain the well-measured combinations of parameters using principal component analysis~\cite{Shoom:2021mdj,Saleem:2021nsb,Datta:2022izc,Datta:2023muk}.

 The FTI test~\cite{Mehta:2022pcn} is similar to TIGER but focuses exclusively on deviations in PN coefficients and can be applied to any aligned-spin waveform model.
 However, the current implementation of the higher-mode version is limited to \texttt{SEOBNRv4HM\_ROM}.
 Additionally, FTI tapers the deviations to zero beyond a certain frequency instead of allowing them to affect the rest of the signal.
-The same taper frequency used in the TGR analysis~\cite{Sanger:2024axs} of GW230529 is being used here.
+The same taper frequency used in the FTI analysis~\cite{Sanger:2024axs} of GW230529 is being used here.
+Even though the current implementation for FTI does not account for spin-precession in the waveform model, it is applied to all BBHs in the LVK testing GR analyses~\cite{O2_TGR,O3a_TGR,O3b_TGR} that satisfy its selection criteria.
+Specifically, FTI is applied to BBHs that have an inspiral network SNR $\geq 6$.